Billaferd/QuantumNexus/Players/Quantum Nexus Full Game Rules.md

 * **Destruction (Attack >= Defense):** If the attacker's Attack value is greater than or equal to the defender's Defense (accounting for any accumulated Impact counters), the target is destroyed and placed in the discard pile.
 * **Exhaustion and Impact (Attack < Defense):** If the Attack value is lower than the defender's Defense, the attack is not immediately lethal.
 Instead, the target receives one Impact counter and is immediately exhausted (if it was ready).
 If a unit's accumulated Impact counters ever equal or exceed its Defense, it is immediately destroyed.

+**The Momentum Rule:** If an attacking unit completely clears a target quadrant of all enemy units, it may immediately move into that quadrant as part of the same Activation at no additional CP cost.
+This ensures the frontline remains violently fluid.

 Units do not retain temporary combat damage between actions unless represented by persistent Impact counters.

 ## VII.
 Winning the Game